Is today one of those days? Do you need to get things done but aren’t sure how to boost your mood?

 I know a lot of people are afraid of the word exercise and honestly, I understand why.
 It involves getting out of your comfort zone.

 However, you should look at exercising in a different way.
-Exercise is also a form of self-care and it can be fun if you find the one that’s right for you.
+Exercising is also a form of self-care.
+Believe it or not, it can be fun if you find the one that’s right for you.
 It’s you a matter of trying different activities.
 Everything from dancing, walking, running, and hiking counts as exercise.

 Multiple studies have shown that exercise can boost your mood and reduce the risk of depression.
 According to the Better Health Channel “exercise increases your level of endorphins, which are natural mood lifters”.